 Minimising impacts to the biodiversity values within the study area has been considered throughout the planning process.
 Although the development footprint encompasses most of the study area, this site was selected due to its current land use as it primarily encompasses highly modified exotic pasture, which contains low biodiversity value resulting from the heavy management consistent with past land use history.
 Moreover, the proposal design has been amended to minimise the potential impacts on the biodiversity values that have been assessed within the study area.
-Such adjustments include adjusting the front setbacks of each subdivided lot to 15 m, as well as, retaining the majority of the mature hollow bearing trees associated with the remnant woodland vegetation (VZ 1), with only a single habitat tree is being removed.
+Such adjustments include adjusting the front setbacks of each subdivided lot to 15 m, as well as, retaining the majority of the mature hollow bearing trees associated with the remnant woodland vegetation (VZ 1), with only a single habitat tree is being removed, a total of four (4) hollows were identified within this tree as identified within Appendix 10, these hollows will be offset by artificial nestboxes with two (2) microbat and two (2) parrot nestboxes to be installed within retained vegetation on the site, as to avoid a net loss of hollows within the site.
 Additionally, areas associated with the low-lying wet area are to be avoided and restored as per Appendix 9.